AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 ```

 When creating a new account with `swanky account create`, you will be asked if you're creating a dev account.
-If you answer YES, the mnemonic for that account will not be encrypted, and you will not be asked to create a password, nor to input it when interacting with a contract.
+If you answer YES, the mnemonic seed for that account will not be encrypted, and you will not be asked to create a password, nor input it when interacting with a contract.
-Be careful not to use that account on live networks.
+Be careful not to use a dev account on live networks.

-To generate a new mnemonic, use `-g` or `--generate` flag.
+To generate a new mnemonic seed, use `-g` or `--generate` flag.

 <Figure caption="Generate account" src={require('./img/06-account_generate.gif').default} />